Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Evaluation

 \subsection{Experimental Setup}

-We conduct all experiments on a single AWS EC2 r5.4xlarge instance, with 16vCPU and 128GB memory.
+We conduct experiments on a single AWS EC2 r5.4xlarge instance, with 16vCPU and 128GB memory.
 The server runs the Ubuntu 20.04 operating system.
 We use the widely adopted data analytics benchmark, TPC-H, with 22 queries in total.
-We use 1GB data set (a scale factor of 1).
+We use both an 1GB data set (a scale factor of 1) and a 10GB data set (a scale factor of 10).
 Queries are executed on a single CPU core.
 For all the experiments, we measure the in-memory query performance by running the query twice, where the first run loads all the tables into the memory, and we measure the performance of the second run.

 The testbed we use on evaluation is FlexPushdownDB~\cite{fpdb} (\textit{FPDB} in short), an open-source cloud-native OLAP DBMS.
 Table data is placed on local disks in Parquet~\cite{parquet} format unsharded.
 FPDB leverages join and Bloom filter implementation of Apache Arrow~\cite{arrow}.
 The evaluation results may vary on different DBMSs, depending on the performance ratio between the join and Bloom filter implemented.